john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 Assignment immutability means that when you assign something to a variable or a property, it not allowed to be assigned to some other value.
 For example, if you have a variable with the keyword "let", you can see that when you *reassign* the value from 5 to 58, we are assigning that new value into the basePrice variable.
 This concept of reassignment is important because numbers and strings are inherently immutable, because you cant mutate the number 50... it will always be 50.
 Similarly, you cant mutate the string "Hello" since it will not be Hell anymore.

-However, when you do the same thing with a "const" variable
+However, when you do the same thing with a "const" variable, you will get an error because it cannot be reassinged... only set the first time.
+This also means that you cannot define a "const" without assigning a value because as the example has shown, you cannot reassign anything to it.
 ```JavaScript
   let basePrice = 50;
   const shippingCost = 5;